 - Darkened teeth

 - Swollen, painful, or lumpy gums

 What happens during a root canal?

-She fills the chamber with a rubbery substance called gutta-percha, which makes the tooth solid and stable.
+They fill the chamber with a rubbery substance called gutta-percha, which makes the tooth solid and stable.
 Gutta-percha also seals and protects the chamber from future infections.

-Finally, Dr. Audrey Sim caps your cleaned and stabilized tooth with a new crown that looks like one of your natural teeth.
+Finally, Dr. Audrey Sim or Dr. Donald Ross caps your cleaned and stabilized tooth with a new crown that looks like one of your natural teeth.
 Once your tooth has been restored, you use it and clean it just as you would a natural tooth.
 However, you may need more than one visit to complete your root canal therapy, depending on the extent of the infection and the state of your tooth.